alexg84/localstack-argocd-demo/README.md

 To make changes to the application:

-1. Edit `app/main.py`
+1. Edit the Helm chart in `helm/idp-demo/`
-2. Rebuild the Docker image
+2. Commit and push changes to the repository
-3. ArgoCD will automatically sync and deploy changes (if auto-sync is enabled)
+3. ArgoCD will automatically sync and deploy changes

+This follows GitOps principles - all changes are managed through Git.

 ## Contributing